naveensilver/Ansible/README.md

 If we have 100's of machines then Manual Configration Management will be difficult.

+### Problem with this approach

+* Time consuming

+* chance of getting error

+* Repeatitive task

-* To avoid this Manual Configuration Management, Automation Configuration Management Tools came into Market, those tools are
+* To avoid this Manual Approach, Automation Configuration Management Tools came into Market, those tools are

     - Ansible (Trending Tool)
     - Chef